- All files (zip, 156 Mb)

 - Teacher sickness absence (csv, 13 Mb)

-- Teacher subject vacancies secondary school (csv, 12 Kb)
+- Teacher subject vacancies in secondary schools (csv, 12 Kb)

 Explore our range of data and build your own tables from it.